DevelopIntelligenceBoulder/jam-sessions/2019-08/readme.md

 ### Guidelines

-If you are relatively new to programming, this could be a steep challenge to get into.
-Here are a few ideas to help you start out:

 1. It is generally a good idea to start by identifying the inputs and outputs of the program.
 Here, the input is the code for the EXA, which will be just plain text.
 No need to worry about outputs for now; printing the register